LogtalkDotOrg/logtalk3/manuals/sources/libraries/arbitrary.rst

 Another example is using the ``transform/2`` meta-type to transform generated values for a base type using a closure.
-Assuming that we want to generate sorted list of random integers, we can write:
+Assuming that we want to generate a sorted list of random integers, we can write:

 ::